akikuno/midsv/README.md

 [![Bioconda](https://img.shields.io/conda/v/bioconda/midsv?label=Bioconda&color=orange&style=flat-square)](https://anaconda.org/bioconda/midsv)

-# MIDSV
+# midsv

-`MIDSV` is a Python module to convert SAM to MIDSV format.
+`midsv` is a Python module to convert SAM to MIDSV format.

 MIDSV (Match, Insertion, Deletion, Substitution, and inVersion) is a comma-separated format representing the difference between a reference and a query with the same length as the reference.